 The David S. Bigelow Fund for Excellence, established in 1998 in memory of distinguished alumnus and devoted trustee Dave Bigelow ‘49, provides selected teaching faculty of the school with the financial resources necessary to further their professional development in a profound way.

-The James B. ’28 and Dorothy T. Campbell Fund, established in 1983 in memory of loyal alumnus and trustee James Batchelder Campbell ‘28, supports and promotes vocational training for Burr and Burton students.
+The James B. ’28 and Dorothy T. Campbell Fund, established in 1983 in memory of loyal alumnus and trustee James Batchelder Campbell ‘28, supports and promotes the Field Study Program for Burr and Burton students.

 James E. Dooley Target Endowment Fund was originally established in 2001 to assist with the renovation of Campbell House, the home of Burr and Burton’s Target Program.
 James Dooley, member of the class of 1960, was declared missing in action in October 1967 in Vietnam.
 Peter Henry and Mike Powers, classmates of Jim’s, raised funds to establish a permanent endowed fund to serve as a living memorial to Jim.
 The Dooley Fund supports Burr and Burton’s Target Program.

-The William H. Drake Mathematics Fund was established in 2008 by Bill Drake, a former mathematics teacher at Burr and Burton.
-This newest fund at Burr and Burton supports the mathematics programs and Mathematics Department for current operations, new equipment and professional development.
+The William H. Drake Mathematics Fund was established in 2008 by Bill Drake, a former math teacher at Burr and Burton.
+This fund at Burr and Burton supports the math programs and math department for current operations, new equipment and professional development.

-The Rhys Evans Fund for Government and Law was established by the family of Board of Trustees President Rhys Evans to provide operating funds to support the activities related to Burr and Burton’s government, law and elections class.
+The Rhys Evans Fund for Government and Law was established in 2005 by Rhys’ family to provide operating funds to support the activities related to Burr and Burton’s government, law and elections class.

 The Brian J. Gawlik Media Art and Sciences Endowed Fund was established in 2010 by the Gawlik family to honor the contribution and dedication of this talented faculty member to Burr and Burton Academy and its students.
-This endowed fund will support the needs of the Media and Performing Arts Department, focusing on the areas of digital filmmaking, cinematography, media studies and communications.
+This endowed fund will support the needs of the Media Arts and Sciences Department, focusing on the area of Digital Filmmaking, Cinematography, Media Studies and Communications.

 Theodore P. and Gabrielle G. Hastings Memorial Fund was established to provide scholarship aid to deserving students to attend Burr and Burton Academy based on ability, aptitude and the financial need of the student.